-The basic regulation on exchange control is contained in Law 19/2003 on the legal arrangements governing the movement of capital and economic transactions abroad and in Royal Decree 1816/1991 on Economic Transactions Abroad, which uphold the principle of deregulation of capital movements.
+The basic regulation on exchange control is contained in Law 19/2003 and in Royal Decree 1816/1991 on Economic Transactions Abroad, which uphold the principle of deregulation of capital movements.

-8.2.1 THE MAIN FEATURES OF THE SPANISH EXCHANGE CONTROL PROVISIONS CURRENTLY IN FORCE CAN BE SUMMARIZED AS FOLLOWS:

-i.
-Freedom of action
+8.2.1 THE MAIN FEATURES OF THE SPANISH EXCHANGE CONTROL PROVISIONS CURRENTLY IN FORCE CAN BE SUMMARIZED AS FOLLOWS i.
+Freedom of action.